The Mechanic (1972 film): Novelization

 A novelization credited to screenwriter Lewis John Carlino was published by Signet Books to accompany the film's release.

-Remake
+Remake series

-On May 7, 2009, it was announced that director Simon West would be helming a remake with Jason Statham taking the lead role.
+On May 7, 2009, it was announced that director Simon West would be helming a remake.
+Jason Statham starred as Arthur Bishop, with Ben Foster as Steve McKenna.
 The remake opened in the United States on January 28, 2011, making $11,500,000 on its opening weekend.

-A sequel was released in August 2016.
+A sequel, Mechanic: Resurrection, was released in August 2016.